cpf2021-gif/fkclang/README.md

 // your code
 ```
-It will run all the files in order, and the result will be printed to the terminal.You can continue to input code in the terminal after the file is executed.
+You can continue to input code in the terminal after the file is executed.

 # TODO
 - [X] import module